AntonellaMasini/AntonellaMasini/README.md

 Most of my work sits at the intersection of **product thinking** and **hands-on engineering**: identifying where a process breaks down, building the system that fixes it, and measuring whether it actually worked.
 I've done this across hardware (3D printers, medical devices, fuel cells), software (AI agents, real-time apps, backend systems), and operations (support ticket pipelines, content optimization, deployment workflows).

+*Open to product management and deployment strategy roles where operational thinking meets technical depth.
+If you care as much about "how it works in the real world" as "how it works in the demo," I'd love to talk.*

 🔗 [Portfolio](https://antomasini98.wixsite.com/portfolio)

 ---